Watch our video on how to grow garlic, then go out and plant your garlic! There are a few keys things that we go over below.

 The garlic may sprout before winter, this is OK.
 Just leave it alone.
-The grow tip will wilt in the snow, and the plant will start to grow again in the spring.
+The grow tip will wilt in the snow, and then the plant will start to grow again in the spring.

 In late winter, this same growth and wilting from cold weather may happen again, its OK.
 The weather will warm and the garlic will kick in soon enough.
-Let the plants grow, harvest the scapes in early summer, and harvest the garlic plants when the stalks start to go brown at the base.
+Let the plants grow, however harvest the scapes in early summer, and then harvest the garlic plants when the stalks start to go brown at the base.